EAimTY/tuic/README.md

                         sent
         --disable-sni   Not sending the Server Name Indication (SNI) extension during the client TLS handshake
-        --ipv6-endpoint
-                        Construct the endpoint from the IPv6 stack --reduce-rtt    Enable 0-RTT QUIC handshake
+        --reduce-rtt    Enable 0-RTT QUIC handshake
         --local-port LOCAL_PORT
                         Set the listening port for the local socks5 server